nyan222/roman_empire_zoomcamp/README.md

 We have our data in Data Lake (GCS Bucket) and have to move them to DWH (BigQuery).

+Remember, that you have change `coral-firefly-411510` to your `PROJECT-ID`!!!

 #### Sql block `DATA LOADER`, name `read_all_the_news`
 (Connection here and then - BigQuery - dev - Use raw SQL)
 ```sql